pyke369/groom/README.md

 - **`secret`** (no default)

-  the agent authentication shared secret for this domain (non-empty to authorize agent connections). use hard-to-guess random strings for this (the output of `openssl rand -base64 48` or similar is deemed accaptable) and send it to the `groom` agent operator through a secure channel.
+  the agent authentication shared secret for this domain (non-empty to authorize agent connections). use hard-to-guess random strings for this (the output of `openssl rand -base64 48` or similar is deemed acceptable) and send it to the `groom` agent operator through a secure channel. the secret may also be encrypted with `groom passwd ...` (or `mkpasswd -m sha-512 ...`) before being stored in this file.

 - **`concurrency`** (default **`20`**, valid value from **`3`** to **`100`**)